Miss Universe 1952: Location and date

 After Miss America 1951, Yolande Betbeze refused to pose for a publicity picture wearing a swimsuit from Catalina Swimwear, then-Miss Universe executive producer Oliver Reinhardt negotiated in with the officials of Pan American World Airways and Catalina Swimwear to sponsor the Miss Universe pageant, which will be held in Long Beach, California.
 The city of Long Beach provided $30,000 USD for the competition to be held from 23 June to 30 June 1952.

 Selection of participants

-From all countries and territories invited to participate, thirty competed in the competition for the first time.
+Thirty contestants from around the world competed in the competition for the first time.
 The age requirement in this edition is from eighteen to twenty-eight, where women who are married and have children can also participate.
 Indrani Rahman of India became the first contestant to be married with children.

 This policy was changed in 1957 where the participation of women who are married or already have children was prohibited.
 This policy was then reinstated in 2023.
 One contestant was selected to replace the original dethroned winner.